radsystems-app/Radsystems-Studio-Docs/project-creation.md

 ![project-creation-3.jpg](/pages/project-creation/project-creation-3.jpg)

 - 1 - Select Database: Select the database engine you want to use for your project.
-- 2 - Server and Port: Set the Server anda Port of your database connection.
+- 2 - Server and Port: Set the Server and Port of your database connection.
 - 3 - User: Set the user for your database engine.
 - 4 - Password: The password for your user
 - 5 - Database: Select the database for your project.